 Over the last century, politicians have developed numerous strategies to counter problem drinking in Aboriginal communities.
 Meanwhile, binge drinking has been rife in Parliament House.
 For example, Australia’s first prime minister, Edmond Barton, was known as Toby Tosspot" due to his fondness for a drink.
 Another Prime Minister John Gorton, inspired the euphemism "Gorton's Flu" in reference to a hang over.
 Still another, Bob Hawke, held an entry in the Guinness Book of Records for sculling 2.5 pints of beer in 11 seconds.
 Aside from the leaders, countless politicians have been renowned for their long lunches, and their use of grog to pass the time.
 More recently, it was alleged that Peter Slipper, the former Speaker of the House (deemed to be the most moral position in parliament), got drunk and urinated out a window, frequently passed out in Parliament House from drinking red wine, and was thrown out of a bar for being drunk and obnoxious.

-1) Assess whether the following strategies would be effective in countering problem drinking amongst politicians
+Would the following strategies would be effective in countering problem drinking amongst politicians:

 According to Posselt (2000)